kebaldwi/DNAC-TEMPLATES/LABS/LAB-1-Wired-Automation/module3-dayn.md

 We will now provision the switch using DayN Templates.
 To do this, do the following:

-   1. Within DNA Center Navigate to *Provision>Inventory*.
+   1. Within Cisco Catalyst Center Navigate to *Provision>Inventory*.

       ![json](./images/DNAC-NavigateInventory.png?raw=true "Import JSON")